louriccia/SWE1R-Mods/Tools/modelblock/modelblock.md

 The goal of this documentation is to give a comprehensive understanding of how out_modelblock.bin is structured and how its contents can be modified.

 # Header
 out_modelblock.bin's header contains the number of models followed by a pair of offsets for every model.
-'Offset' refers to the number of bytes relative to the start of out_modelblock.bin.
+In this case, 'offset' refers to the number of bytes relative to the start of out_modelblock.bin.
 The first of each pair of offsets for each model points to a 'map' in which each bit represents 4 bytes in the following model.
 If the bit is 1, that corresponding UInt32 is to be read as an offset.
 The second of each pair of offsets points to the actual model data.
-After the entire list of offsets is a final offset that points to the end of out_modelblock.bin.
+After a pair of offsets is given for every model, a final offset points to the end of out_modelblock.bin.

 | offset | type   | value     | description                                        |
 | ------ | ------ | --------- | -------------------------------------------------- |